Effective 1/1/2017 (Requirement for CO Residents): New Regulations for What Constitutes Acceptable Proof of Ownership

 For Non-Residents and Resident Plated Vehicles:

-OHV Permits for non-residents and resident plated vehicles (off road + street legal vehicles) are e available for purchase online at Shop Outdoors from April through December.
+OHV Permits for non-residents and resident plated vehicles (off road + street legal vehicles) are available for purchase online at CPW Shop from April through December.
 Please allow 14 days for your order to arrive in the mail.

 OHV permits are also available at retail locations selling hunting and fishing licenses.